Baseem-Ali-ch/Student-Management-Typescript/README.md

 # 🎓 Student Management System

-A simple and intuitive **Student Management System** built with HTML, CSS, and JavaScript.
-This application allows users to add, edit, and manage student information effortlessly.
+A simple and intuitive **Student Management System** built with HTML, CSS, and TypeScript.
+This application allows users to add, edit, delete and manage student information effortlessly.

 ---

 ## 🌟 Features

-- 📋 **Add/Edit Students**
+- 📋 **Add/Edit/Delete Students**
   Capture and update student details like name, email, and ID.

 - 🧾 **Dynamic Students List**